niryariv/yuvalim/readme.md

 As it turns out, some of the addresses aren't recognized by Nominatim.
 In that case, geoencode.py tries to get the city only without the city address.
 The address gets entered into a trouble_locs dict which is then written into [errors.txt](https://github.com/niryariv/tiptipa/blob/master/errors.txt) so it can be manually checked later.

-Then geoencode.py tries the lat,lng against the [google maps api](http://maps.googleapis.com/maps/api/geocode/json?) and screen out results not in Israel. those results also are appended to [errors.txt](https://github.com/niryariv/tiptipa/blob/master/errors.txt)
+Then geoencode.py tries the lat,lng against the [google maps api](http://maps.googleapis.com/maps/api/geocode/json?) and screen out results not in Israel. those results also are appended to [errors.txt](https://github.com/niryariv/tiptipa/blob/master/errors.txt).
+Just found out that a side effect of the cleaning is that only "In the green line Israel" is shown, googlemaps api doesn't recognize Yehuda & Shomron.
+No political insult meant.